2 0 2 1

 Students will have the opportunity to work along side a variety of health care professionals and learn about health care delivery in the developing world.

 Join us for an incredible opportunity to provide healthcare to those who need it most in a structured, educational, and safe environment!
-Our upcoming medical mission trips are listed below.
+Our upcoming medical missions are listed below.
 If you are considering a trip or have any remaining questions, please reach out.
 If you are ready to commit, please fill out the medical mission application by clicking the links below.